F6 Extension - Stage 1

 Updates and announcements

-Community engagement and feedback on the project is important to us.
-Feedback received on the project between October and December 2017 and our responses are contained within the Community Feedback Summary Report June 2018 (PDF, 536Kb) which is available to view or download.
+The feedback received on the project between October and December 2017 and our responses are contained within the Community Feedback Summary Report June 2018 (PDF, 4.22Mb) which is available to view or download.

 The M1 Princes Motorway is a key part of Australia’s national highway system, and provides a vital arterial road link through southern Sydney.
 At present there is no efficient connection to Sydney’s motorway network from the south.